 Bing to develop the smaller sized train in 1920 called 'Bing's Table Railway' in OO gauge.

-Bing established a UK subsidiary in 1932 called Trix Ltd. and put his son Franz in charge as director.
+Stephan Bing had established a UK subsidiary in 1932 called Trix Ltd. and put his son Franz in charge as director.

-Initially this company marketed and produced construction sets, not trains.
+Initially this company marketed and produced the construction sets, not the trains.
 However, Bing and his management team,

 who were all Jewish, were forced to flee Germany after the company there was taken over by the Nazi Socialist